nf-exphys/nf-exphys.github.io/_projects/coaching_services.md

 category: coaching
 ---

 I currently have several openings for ongoing coaching.
-Spaces are somewhat limited to ensure you can still receive quality coaching.
+Limited spots available to ensure high-quality guidance.

-Read more about the coaching plans below or [contact me](https://www.nickforeman.com/projects/contact_and_scheduling/) with any questions.
+Learn more about the coaching plans or [contact me](https://www.nickforeman.com/projects/contact_and_scheduling/) to get started!

 Have a burning question or looking for advice on smaller issue?
 I also offer one-off meetings [here](https://www.nickforeman.com/projects/consults/).